neillturner/kitchen-puppet/provisioner_options.md

 * If require_puppet_collections is set to true (the default)

    Installs from the puppet collection.
-   This is required if you wish to install puppet version 4.
+   This is required if you wish to install puppet version 4 or 5.

    You get the version of puppet in the collection.
 To influence which puppet version is install modify either
    * puppet_yum_collections_repo
    * puppet_apt_collections_repo
    to an new collection.
-At time of writing there was only one collection PC1.
+At time of writing there are only 2 collections PC1 and puppet5.

-* if require_puppet_repo is set to true
+* if require_puppet_repo is set to true (the default)

    Installs from the operation system repository with the puppet version that is in the particular repository.